gear-foundation/gear-wiki/docs/api/calculate-gas.md

 ---
-sidebar_position: 11
+sidebar_position: 3
 sidebar_label: Calculate gas
 ---

 # Calculate gas

-All network operations, whether that be executing a program’s code or processing a message, require gas.
+Gear nodes charge gas fees for all network operations, whether that be executing a program’s code or processing a message.
 This gas is paid by the initiator of these actions.

 They guarantee successful message processing and to avoid errors like `Gaslimit exceeded`, you can simulate the execution in advance to calculate the exact value of gas consumed.

 ## Calculate gas for messages